-The LDRs made with photosensitive semiconductor materials like Cadmium Sulphides (CdS), lead sulfide, lead selenide, indium antimonide or cadmium selenide and they are placed in Zig-Zag shape as you can see in the pic below, and two metal contacts are placed on both ends of the Zig-Zag shape these metal contacts helps in creating a connection with the LDRs.
+The Light-dependent resistors made with photosensitive semiconductor materials like Cadmium Sulphides (CdS), lead sulfide, lead selenide, indium antimonide, or cadmium selenide and they are placed in a Zig-Zag shape as you can see in the pic below.
+Two metal contacts are placed on both ends of the Zig-Zag shape these metal contacts help in creating a connection with the LDRs.

 Now, a transparent coating is applied on the top so that the zig-zag-shaped photosensitive material gets protected and as the coating is transparent the LDR will be able to capture light from the outer environment for its working.

-It works on the principle of photoconductivity whenever the light falls on its photoconductive material, it absorbs its energy and the electrons of that photoconductive material that is in the valence band get excited and go to the conduction band and thus increasing the conductivity as per the increased in light intensity.
+It works on the principle of photoconductivity whenever the light falls on its photoconductive material, it absorbs its energy and the electrons of that photoconductive material in the valence band get excited and go to the conduction band and thus increasing the conductivity as per the increase in light intensity.

 Also, the energy in incident light should be greater than the bandgap gap energy so that the electrons from the valence band got excited and go to the conduction band.